Quinoa Salad with Black Beans

 - The salad will keep refrigerated up to 5 days.

 - To cook sweet potato: Peel and cut a large sweet potato into cubes.
 Place in a steamer basket set in a saucepan of simmering water, about 10 minutes.
-Alternatively, you can roast the sweet potato in a 425F oven: Toss the cubes on a rimmed baking sheet with 1 tablespoon olive oil and roast until golden and tender, about 25 minutes.
+Alternatively, you can roast the sweet potato cubes in a 425F oven: Toss the cubes on a rimmed baking sheet with 1 tablespoon olive oil and roast until golden and tender, about 25 minutes.

 - If you have leftover cooked sweet potatoes, this recipe comes together in about 20 minutes, and just as quickly if you steam the sweet potato while the quinoa cooks.